guardianproject/info/content/blog/2016-01-12-panickit-making-your-whole-phone-respond-to-a-panic-button.md

   * Should this be handled on the system level?
   * How the trigger app query the responder for its action without leaking private data like contacts or location?
-  * How can panic and anxiety be represented graphically, using colors, iconography, UI, etc.?/li> </ul> For more discussion and resources, check out the <a href="https://dev.guardianproject.info/projects/panic/wiki" target="_blank">PanicKit wiki</a>.
+  * How can panic and anxiety be represented graphically, using colors, iconography, UI, etc.?

+For more discussion and resources, check out the <a href="https://dev.guardianproject.info/projects/panic/wiki" target="_blank">PanicKit wiki</a>.